Characterizing Human Actions in the Digital Platform by Temporal Context: Method

-This paper estimates the time interval distribution between actions and constructs the time bins based on the estimated distribution.
-We assume that the observed time intervals follow the mixture of exponential distributions.
-To estimate the mixture of exponential distributions, we utilize the EM algorithm and the model selection criterion.
+We estimate the distribution of time intervals between actions and construct time bins based on the estimated distribution, assuming that the observed time intervals follow a mixture of exponential distributions.
+For estimation, we utilize the Expectation-Maximization (EM) algorithm and a model‑selection criterion.

-Recent development in the literature reveals that the mixture of the exponential distribution with a few components can well fit the time intervals of various empirical data~\cite{okada2020long}\footnote{ \cite{okada2020long} uses a slightly different wordings than this paper.
-They describe actions in this paper as ``events'', and time intervals as ``inter-event times''.
-To keep our wordings consistent, we use our terminology in Table~\ref{table:glossary}.}.
-Following~\cite{okada2020long}, we estimate the mixture of the exponential distribution using the EM algorithm and selecting the number of components by the model selection criteria.